gi-bielefeld/plast/README.md

       ...
       ```

    3. Run the workflow by typing `snakemake`.
 Depending on your graph, simulations might take a while.
-Use the option `--cores` to run simulations on many
+Use the option `--cores` to specify the number of cores the simulation shall be performed on in parallel.
-      cores in parallel.

       ```
       snakemake --cores <Nb_cores>